Blackberry Castle

 Private residence in Portland, Oregon, U.S.

 Blackberry Castle is a private residence resembling a castle, located in Portland, Oregon, in the United States.
 Construction of the 13,000-square-foot, French-style house took three years, and was completed in 2015.
 Features include a ceiling fresco, climbing wall, indoor theater, and the largest ceiling clock dial in Oregon, which is installed above a two-story library.

 The property was put on the market for $7,175,000 in March 2015.
 Mia Malkova, an adult-film actress, and Eli Tucker, a content producer, along with a silent partner, paid $3.9 million to make the gated and guarded estate a home film studio.
 According to public records, the new owners closed the deal December 18, 2020, and took possession of the castle on January 9, 2021.

+In 2023, the building was put up for auction and sold for $2 million.